wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

       creation.
 (Corrected in V.1.1).
     - Path given to methods must be in the unix format (/) and not the Windows format (\).
       Workaround : Use only / directory separators.
-    - PclZip is using temporary files that are sometime the name of the file with a .tmp or .gz added suffix.
+    - digiPclZip is using temporary files that are sometime the name of the file with a .tmp or .gz added suffix.
 Files with these names may already exist and may be overwritten.
       Workaround : none.
-    - PclZip does not check if the zlib extension is present.
+    - digiPclZip does not check if the zlib extension is present.
 If it is absent, the zip file is not created and the lib abort without warning.
       Workaround : enable the zlib extension on the php install